L-Catlin/OSINT-Challenges/README.md

 ### Challenge #2

 This image was taken from one of the largest Halloween events in the United States.
-What is the name of this event and what is the  name of the individual who posted this exact image in a Facebook group?
+What is the name of this event?

 <img width="340" height="450" alt="image" src="https://github.com/user-attachments/assets/c5c62ed3-0bcf-4ded-8fee-9da9447f3085" />